 The move to the cloud has been somewhat of a foregone conclusion among most businesses today.
 The services and products that are offered by public cloud vendors often provide solutions that would otherwise be financially or technically unattainable by businesses building out similar infrastructure on-premises.
 Public cloud has tremendous advantages for many business use cases.
 Various industries are taking advantage of the public cloud to host many different business-critical services such as email and file storage.
 However, there are other services housed in public clouds today that can enhance business productivity and collaboration.

-Microsoft Office 365 is one of the most powerful business productivity suites housed in the public cloud today.
+This Office 365 security Guide contains a list of Office 365 security best practices administrators should implement to protect their data in Microsoft Office 365, one of the most powerful business productivity suites housed in the public cloud today.
 Many businesses today are either already running business-critical services and applications in Microsoft’s Office 365 environment or they are considering the move from on-prem to public cloud by way of Office 365.
 Office 365 certainly touts some really great benefits for organizations looking to move to the public cloud.
 As with any technology solution used for business today, it must be scrutinized for any potential security risks.

 Microsoft Office 365 is arguably a leader in the realm of Software-as-a-Service (SaaS) solutions today.
 Many organizations are migrating their business-critical services and data resources to Office 365.
 It provides enterprise-level services and features that allow businesses to host some of their most mission critical infrastructure from a service perspective, in the public cloud.
 This is all done on top of Microsoft’s world-class infrastructure that is protected by high availability mechanisms which are simply unattainable for most organizations.
 Additionally, Microsoft provides a familiar face to the public cloud.
 Microsoft has been the premier vendor for most infrastructure software and business applications in on-premises enterprise environments for decades now.